The Ecosystem Behind De-Risking in Canada

 • Promotes a “risk-based approach,” but its focus on terrorism financing has made banks overly cautious.

-• Its own risk assessments label Muslim charities as high risk — setting the tone for the entire system.
+• Its own risk assessments label Muslim-led and humanitarian charities as high risk — setting the tone for the entire system.

 • In 2023, it acknowledged de-risking as a concern and launched consultations.